istio-ecosystem/wharf-multicluster-sync/scripts/install/README.md

 # Run the Multi-Cluster agents on demo clusters

+(For this demo we are running the multi-cluster control plane outside of Istio.
+The intention is to move it into Pilot and Galley.)

 In this demo we have Cluster 1 watching exposed services on Cluster 2.
 For this purpose we need to deploy the MC agent on both clusters and configure Cluster 1's agent to peer with Cluster 2's agent.